David McCullagh

-David McCullagh (born 1 December 1967) is an Irish journalist, author and presenter with Raidió Teilifís Éireann (RTÉ), Ireland's national radio and television station, where he has presented the Six One News, alongside Caitríona Perry, since August 2020.
-He previously presented current affairs television programme Prime Time from 2013 to 2020, and was Political Correspondent with RTÉ News and Current Affairs.
+David McCullagh (born 1 December 1967) is an Irish journalist, author and presenter with RTÉ, Ireland's national radio and television station, where he has presented the Today with David McCullagh show on RTÉ Radio 1 since November 2025.
+He previously co-presented the Six One News from 2020 to 2025, Prime Time from 2013 to 2020, and was political correspondent with RTÉ News.

 Career

 He began his journalistic career working for the Evening Press.
-In 2001, he was Political Correspondent with Raidió Teilifís Éireann, along with David Davin-Power.
+In 2001, he was political correspondent with RTÉ, along with David Davin-Power.
 He presents Behind Closed Doors on RTÉ One which details released State Documents.
 He has also presented The Week in Politics and election and referendum programmes on RTÉ.
 He was appointed to present the current affairs programme, Prime Time, in September 2013.